One of the classic symptoms of early pregnancy is nausea or morning sickness.

-It’s so common that an estimated 80 percent of pregnant women will experience it in some form.
+It’s so common that around 10% of pregnant women will experience it in some form.
 However, the term morning sickness is not really a good name because it is rarely restricted to just the early hours of the day.

 Will it harm the baby?

-Why does morning sickness occur?
+Why does it occur?

 - There is a link between not eating frequently enough and low blood sugar causing morning sickness.

-- High levels of pregnancy hormones, specifically oestrogen and HCG (Human Chorionic Gonadotrophin) cause morning sickness to occur.
+- High levels of pregnancy hormones, specifically oestrogen and hCG (human Chorionic Gonadotrophin) cause morning sickness to occur.
 These are particularly high in the first trimester of pregnancy when they play a vital role in supporting the newly fertilised egg.

-Benefits of morning sickness (Yes there are some)!
+The benefits (Yes there are some)!

 - From a biological point of view, morning sickness can be protective to the foetus.
 Being able to tolerate only bland, simple foods means that mothers may then reduce the risk of being exposed to food-borne diseases.

-- Women who experience morning sickness are at less risk of miscarrying.
+miscarriage.
 Their pregnancy hormones may be so high that it is thought they play a protective role in maintaining their early pregnancy.

 Morning sickness is more common in:

-- Multiple pregnancies such as twins, triplets or more.
+- Multiple pregnancies such as twins, triplets or more

 - Avoid gorging on too much food, especially if you feel as if you are starving.
 It will take around 20 minutes for your brain to register that your stomach is full, so stop eating when you feel as if you are almost satisfied.

 - Keep some barley sugar sweets close by.
 Eating a couple will give an immediate boost to your blood sugar and may help ward off feelings of nausea.
 Some women find fruit flavoured chewable jubes equally as good.
 Just remember to hide them from your toddler though.

 - Try brushing your teeth and tongue if you’re feeling sick.
 Some women develop a hypersensitive gag reflex and have problems even brushing their back molars.
-Experiment with mouthwashes, especially if you are bothered by a metallic, sharp taste in your mouth.
+Experiment with alcohol-free mouthwashes, especially if you are bothered by a metallic, sharp taste in your mouth.
 Sipping iced water and munching on ice chips can have the same refreshing effect.